A string of explosions sputtered across the battlefield in the distance. Diego’s handiwork, perhaps?

 “What’s that sound for?”

 “I’ve done nothing but fail ever since...”
-He shook his head and blinked slowly, trying recall.
+He shook his head and blinked slowly, trying to recall.
 “Lakefire, I’m not even sure how long it’s been, anymore.”

 “Ah.
 The brooding, then.
 I see.”